ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ## Adding another function

 Open your existing file, `testSum.py`, in gVim.
 You can do this by launching gVim as before, and then go to File -> Open.
 Alternatively, you can type `gvim testSum.py` on the commnand line to open gVim with this file automatically loaded.
-Once you have opened the file, add a new function: `getNumber`, as shown below.
+Once you have opened the file, add a new function: `getNumber`, as shown below (you keep all the other text that you already have in this file; just add this new function at the top).

 ```python